"

 Figure 12.14.
 Too Fast with Multiple Restarts / Photo Credit: Karl Fulton, CC BY 4.0

-These are not the only problems that can happen.
-Here are some other issues you could experience while cutting with OFC-A
+Imperfect edges are not the only problems that can happen during OFC.
+Some other issues you could experience include:

-• Not completely penetrating the metal, you will probably want to increase your oxygen pressure and slow down a little.
+• Not completely penetrating the metal.
+In this case, you will likely need to increase your oxygen pressure and slow down your cutting pace (travel speed).

-• The material is welding itself back together, a possible solution, increase travel speed and hold the torch slightly farther away.
-A common mistake is to hold the torch too close to the material.
-This could also be caused by overheating the material before you try to cut.
+• The material welds itself back together.
+A possible solution for this issue is to increase your travel speed and hold the torch slightly farther away from the material surface (a common mistake by those new to the process is to hold the torch too close to the material).
+This issue may also be caused by overheating the material before you try to cut it.

 You will need to practice making cuts as cleanly as you can.
-There are many techniques you can utilize, and you should get comfortable with as many as you can.
-Some work better in certain situations than others.
+There are many techniques you can utilize, and you should get comfortable with as many as you can—some techniques work better in certain situations than others.

 • Push the touch through your support hand very slowly.

 • Pull the torch through your support hand.
-You have to be cautious with this technique as it will put your hand very close to the cutting tip at some point.
+You have to be cautious with this technique, as at some point it will put your hand very close to the cutting tip.

 • Rotate the torch in your hand to make a straight cut or to go around a piece of angle iron.

-• If you want to make a pierce, try the following technique.
-Preheat the spot that you wish to make your hole in; this will take a little longer than heating the edge of the material.
-Once the metal is a bright orange, tilt the torch slightly away from you and depress the oxygen lever slowly.
-Tilting the torch at first prevents dross from being shot up into the torch tip.
+If you want to make a pierce or hole in the metal, try the following technique.
+Preheat the spot where you wish to make your hole, taking a little longer than you would heating the edge of the material for cutting.
+Once the metal is a bright orange, tilt the torch slightly away from you and depress the oxygen lever slowly (tilting the torch at first prevents dross—scum that forms on the surface of molten metal—from being shot up into the torch tip).
 Once you have pierced through the material, adjust the torch to 90 degrees in relation to the cutting plain and cut on the inside line of the shape you are trying to cut.

-The two most common hazards associated with oxy fuel are fire hazards and burns.
+The two most common hazards associated with OFC are fire hazards and burns.
 The cutting process creates an enormous amount of sparks that can cause fires.
 Make sure you are aware of your surroundings when performing this work.

-Alway wear your PPE.
-This includes but is not limited to Shaded goggles, welding gloves and welding jacket.
+The high heat presents burn risks.
+Always wear your PPE, which includes but is not limited to shaded goggles, welding gloves, and a welding jacket.

 Maintaining the System